ChuiwenLi/crcns-pvc7-cl5th/data/README.md

 https://portal.nersc.gov/project/crcns/download/pvc-7.
 First, make sure you are have an account at at crcns.org.
 If you do not, you can request one https://crcns.org/request-account/fg_base_view_p3.
 Download all the files in the same directory as the notebook.
+Sample notebook is in /pvc-7/pvc7_test_cl5th.ipynb